wrichter/hailstorm/ansible/README.md

   - poolid for the Satellite repository

 ## Running the playbook
-Run all commands from the ansible directory
+Run all commands on your laptop from the ansible directory.
+Since the server might reboot when the playbook executes, running the playbook on the server is discouraged.

 ### Setting up the environment
 Everything: